juansnow01/juansnow01/README.md

 - 👋 Hi, I’m @juansnow01
-- 👀 I’m interested in F/OSS, Online Privacy and Encryption.
+- Aspiring Data Analyst, Software engineer and Systems Adminitrator.
-- 🌱 I’m currently learning Python, SQL, and Bash
+- 👀 I’m interested in F/OSS, Online Privacy, and Espresso.
-- 📫 juansnow@xmpp.chat
+- 🌱 I’m currently learning Python, SQL, Data analytics, and Bash.

 <!---
 juansnow01/juansnow01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.